coderdj/specan/README.rst

 Usage
 -----

-Change script parameters if wanted.
-Then run
+Run

 >make
->./specan --file={path} --threshold={threshold}
+>./specan --file={path}

 The file parameter is necessary and can either be an absolute path or a stub.
+There are also another few command-line options

+>--threshold={int}
+>--module={int}
+>--channel={int}
+>-b

-The threshold is optional and defaults to zero if non provided.
+The threshold is optional and defaults to zero if not provided.
+Module and channel allow making the spectrum for a single module and channel.
+The -b flag tells the program to continuously populate and draw the spectrum online (otherwise it is just dumped to file).

 Credit
 ------